National Trends

 Louisiana Case Study

-Policy solutions to support child care providers and early educators:
+Solutions to support child care providers and early educators:

 Washington DC now provides free or reduced insurance premiums for employees (and their family members) of licensed child care centers.